1 Endorsements and Signed Flights

 A flight signature can be in one of 3 states:

-Note that in computing validity, the presence of a certificate expiration date is all that is required, the actual date of the expiration is not relevant for the validity of the signature.
+Note that in computing validity, the presence of a certificate expiration or recent-experience expiration date is all that is required, the actual date of the expiration is not relevant for the validity of the signature.
 See the discussion below of enforcement for how we ensure that only unexpired certificates are allowed for signing.

 3.3 Enforcement